Clueless-Community/seamless-ui/CONTRIBUTING.md

 ### Add a screenshot here
 ```

-If you are solving any other issue make your own PR. don't need to follow this temoplate.
+If you are solving any other issue, make your own PR. don't need to follow this template.

 ---